-Add broth, lemon juice and capers.
-Return chicken tights to pan and cook on each side for 1 minute.
+Add broth, lemon juice, and capers.
+Return chicken tights to the pan and cook on each side for 1 minute.
 Transfer cutlets to warm plates.

 Finish sauce with butter and lemons.
-Once butter melts, pour sauce over chicken.
+Once the butter melts pour sauce over chicken.

 BRUSSEL SPROUTS WITH BACON AND GARLIC